-Do you love the stability of your day job, but maybe always had an interest in becoming a health coach to fulfill that desire to help and make a difference in the world?
-What if you could do both?
-For so many of our students, coaching is an AND to their current career, not an OR.
+Do you love the stability of your day job, but have always had an interest in health coaching?
+What if you could both fulfill your desire to help and make a difference in the world with your current job?
+For many of our students, coaching is an AND to their current career, not an OR.

-We just asked our Health Coach Certification graduates for a roundup of their latest projects and career developments…and as usual, they blew us away!
+To show you how much you can do as a health coach, we asked our Health Coach Certification graduates for a roundup of their latest projects and career developments.
+And as usual, they blew us away!

-And while some people are coaching full-time, many of our students are ADDING coaching to their current careers as a way to help people and find fulfillment.
+While some people are coaching full-time, many of our students are adding coaching to their current careers as a way to help people and find fulfillment.

 Here are some of our favorite highlights:

 Diana G. is bringing a surprising (and frankly, awesome) program to her West Texas community, and she’s doing it with a mostly-untouched market: college students!
-In one of the most unique projects we’ve heard about from our alumni, she’s mixing her love of Functional Medicine Health Coaching and meditation with progressive country western dancing for students at a local university.
-So cool.
+In one of the most unique projects we’ve heard about, she’s mixing her love of Functional Medicine Health Coaching and meditation with progressive country-western dancing for students at a local university.
+Very cool.

 Jessica T, a counselor at a substance abuse center, has found an innovative way to integrate her Functional Medicine Health Coach training into her clients’ recovery process.
-She just launched a new program educating them on how food and lifestyle affect recovery: “My clients are genuinely grateful for the information—most have never been educated on these important topics!”
+She recently launched a new program educating clients on how food and lifestyle affect recovery: “My clients are genuinely grateful for the information—most have never been educated on these important topics!” says Jessica.

-Dora T. started her own private coaching practice, specializing in pregnancy (when Functional Medicine can be so critical).
-Dora reports that so far, she’s hosted two live classes for mothers-to-be, and everyone has been so engaged and enthusiastic about the material.
+Dora T. started her own private coaching practice specializing in pregnancy ( a time when Functional Medicine can be critical).
+Dora reports that so far, she’s hosted two live classes for mothers-to-be, and everyone has been engaged and enthusiastic about the material.
 Way to define and own your niche!